So-Called Dollars

 Previously listed in aluminum.

-Louisiana Purchase Exposition Palace of Machinery / Palace of Mines and Metallurgy.
+Louisiana Purchase Exposition Palace of Machinery / Palace of Mines and Metallurgy, in brass.

 HK-320a.
 Brass, reeded edge.